Amman city guide: what to do + where to stay in Jordan’s captivating capital

 We stayed at Medusa’s House on our first trip to Amman in 2024, and it remains an absolute favourite!
 This is a truly special guesthouse run by the friendly Motaz (and his adorable kitty, Ashley), located just off Rainbow Street with unbeatable views from the rooftop terrace.

-Rooms are comfortable and beautifully decorated, with the option of shared or private bathrooms, and all guests have access to a communal kitchen, dining area, and lounge.
-It feels like an elevated hostel: social and welcoming, but without crammed dorm beds or any obnoxious “party vibe.”
+Rooms are comfortable and beautifully decorated, with the option of shared or private bathrooms, and all guests have access to a kitchen, dining area, and lounge.
+It functions like an elevated hostel: friendly and communal, but with plenty of space and privacy (and no party vibe).
 Expect to pay about $40/night for the privilege of staying at Medusa!

 Best mid-range hotel: Canary Boutique Hotel

-Canary Boutique is a fairly simple hotel, but with an absolutely prime location right in the heart of Weibdeh (within easy walking distance of countless cafes, bars, and restaurants).
+Canary Boutique is a fairly simple hotel, but with a prime location right in the heart of Weibdeh (within easy walking distance of countless cafes, bars, and restaurants).
 At $100/night, it’s also great value for money!

 Rooms are simple but very comfortable, and the included breakfast (served at the adjoining Mazzeh Lebanese restaurant) is genuinely exceptional— one of the most impressive spreads we’ve seen, with a huge variety of Middle Eastern dishes alongside Western options.
-If you want to stay in Weibdeh, Canary Hotel is the best spot.
+If you want to stay in Weibdeh for the hipster/expat energy of this trendy suburb, Canary Hotel is the best spot!

 Best upgraded hotel: House Boutique Suites